learn-co-curriculum/ruby-enumerables-introduction-to-enumerables/README.md

 end
 ```

-If we were to encode this we might write the (real code, not pseudocode) the
+If we were to encode this, we might write the (real code, not pseudocode) the
 method as:

 ```ruby